 Wear the Right Shoes and Apparel

 Wear slip-resistant shoes that will help you grip the rungs as you climb.
 Flip flops, leather-soled or backless shoes should never be worn on a ladder.
 Wear comfortable clothing but not so loose that it might catch on parts of the ladder.

 Be in Good Health

 If you feel dizzy or off-balance, have been drinking alcohol, or are compromised in any way by age or health, do not climb a ladder.
 Wait until you feel better, or enlist the help of someone who is better able to safely climb the ladder.

 Touch Three Spots

 When you climb the steps of the ladder, keep three points of contact at all times.
 Do not try to carry supplies in your hands.
-Keep tools in a tool belt attached to your waist and have someone hand you items such as paint or larger tools once you have climbed the ladder.
+Keep tools in an organized tool belt attached to your waist and have someone hand you items such as paint or larger tools once you have climbed the ladder.
 Keep the center of your stomach between the rails when you are climbing or working.

 Overreach can cause your ladder to slip or be pulled sideways and cause accidents.
 Do not extend your reach to a point too far from the ladder.
 Step down and move your supplies and your ladder to a closer location.